 Features under development

-The following features are being developed but are not currently available in the beta release:
+The following features are being developed but are not currently available:

 - Support for clustering non-partitioned tables.